ashley468/cst391/Activity-2/README.md

     - **b.**

     *main.ts*
     - This file is the starting point for an angular application.
-It uses the bootstrapApplication function to start the the app by bootstrapping the AppComponent and providing an appConfig for configuration.
+It uses the bootstrapApplication function to start the app by bootstrapping the AppComponent and providing an appConfig for configuration.
 The Angular starts executing the application here.
 It renders the root component into the html page.
     The AppComponent in this case is bootstrapped directly, which simplifies the structure of the application.
 The appConfig parameter helps configure additional settings, though in some cases they can be optional.
 When it executes, the application starts up, and Angular renders the html that's provided by the AppComponent.

     *app.component.css*